polyfy/polylith/readme.md

 their own unique tag name that doesn't conflict with other developers.

 The CI build should also use its own pattern, like `stable-` plus branch name or build number, to mark successful builds.
 It may be enough to only use the stable points that the CI server creates.
-That is at least a good way to start and only add custom tags per developer when needed.
+That is at least a good way to start out and only add custom tags per developer when needed.

 The pattern is configured in `deps.edn` and can be changed if we prefer something else: